Tonyuche/Project/TrendyDesigns.md

 </div>

-**Trendy Designs** is a new Cloth manufacturing and sales company seeking a whole IT Infrastructure deployment for its operations.
+**Margielos Designs** is a new Cloth manufacturing and sales company seeking a whole IT Infrastructure deployment for its operations.
 Trendy Designs currently has a total of 25 employees who carry out their daily work activities using their PCs and POS machines.

 <div align="center">